 Obviously with such a large and varied group there are problems of trust building but I think that the first two meetings have helped to build that trust to a point where people have moved beyond asking the question "Do we really need an international ISO standard for social responsibility?"or "Is ISO the right organization to develop the standard?" to other questions like "What could it look like?" and "How do we build it so that it's relevant to all stakeholders?".
 We kicked the tires at the Brazil meeting and we decided to buy some sort of transportation in Bangkok, now we have to decide if its going to be a car or a moped, what model and colour it's going to be, and how many options we're going to outfit it with (realizing that the more options we buy the more expensive it gets).
 Are consumers buying?

-Consumers and Social Responsibility
+Consumers and SR

 Globally, consumers appear to be increasingly interested and concerned about social and environmental issues in addition to the more traditional concerns surrounding quality, availability of choice and price of products and service.
 It is within this context that ISO has decided to launch the development of a guidance standard on social responsibility.